knowledgeira/mj_devops/README.md

 cd mj_devops and run following command.

-chmod +x mj_Autoinstall.sh

->>>>>>>>>>>>.This sets the execute bit for all users or you can chmod 700,chmod 777 and run script , please avoid using sudo(you can if u want to) while running scirpt.
+chmod +x mj_Autoinstall.sh  ------------>.This sets the execute bit for all users or you can chmod 700,chmod 777 and run script , please avoid using sudo(you can if u want to) while running scirpt.

 source mj_Autoinstall.sh

+After running Script:

 In the end you can skip or try : mvn --version , and run following if you dont get op .

 source /etc/profile.d/mjenv.sh

 TOMCAT and MAVEN will be installed in /opt/respective-dir

-JAVA,MAVEN env variables are set but later if you need you can run following command for it.
+JAVA,MAVEN env variables are set but later for anyother user if you need, you can run following command for it.

 source /etc/profile.d/mjenv.sh

+Dont worry about systemctl status of jenkins.You can access Jenkins via curl localhost:8080 or just in browser type 127.x.x.x :8080 where x is anything between (0-254)/localhost.

+Tomcat is used if you are using JSP/java container for running java apps.
+It can be accessed via curl or browser localhost:8081.